Last updated on 2026-05-22

 Program overview

 The Health Care Cook program is a vital training course designed to equip students with the necessary skills to prepare nutritious meals tailored to the dietary needs of patients and residents in various healthcare settings.
 This program emphasizes the importance of food safety, sanitation, and culinary skills specific to healthcare environments.
-Students will learn to create menus, prepare meals, and work collaboratively within interdisciplinary teams to ensure that meals are both delicious and meet specific nutritional requirements.
-With the growing demand for skilled health care cooks, this program offers an exciting career path for those passionate about cooking and making a positive impact on people's lives.
+Over the course of the program, students will learn to create menus, prepare meals, and work collaboratively with healthcare teams to ensure that meals are both delicious and meet specific nutritional requirements.
+With the growing demand for skilled health care cooks, this program offers an exciting pathway for those passionate about cooking and making a positive impact in the lives of others.

 Program structure

-The Health Care Cook program is an intensive 34-week certificate program offered at Saskatchewan Polytechnic's Moose Jaw and Prince Albert campuses.
-The program structure includes:
+The Health Care Cook program is structured as an intensive 34-week certificate program offered at Saskatchewan Polytechnic's Moose Jaw and Prince Albert campuses.
+The program is designed to provide students with a comprehensive understanding of the culinary arts within a healthcare context.
+Key components of the program include:

-Students will also engage in a work experience component, which is essential for graduation.
-This program does not offer part-time delivery options, but students can take preparatory courses before acceptance to help reduce their course load once enrolled.
+Students will engage in hands-on cooking experiences while also gaining theoretical knowledge essential for effective practice in health care cooking.
+The program does not offer part-time delivery options, but students may take preparatory courses prior to acceptance to help reduce their course load once enrolled.

 Featured Experiences